On Exhibit

 For additional info, see also our Special Collections by Institution section of the Engelbart Archive Collection.

-Opened July 1, 2015 - Featuring the original computer mouse, in the Places of Invention exhibit, in the all new Lemelson Center for Invention and Innovation within the Smithsonian Museum of American History.
-Places of Invention is also exhibited online.
+Opened July 1, 2015 - Featuring Doug Engelbart with the original computer mouse, Places of Invention showcased five places of focused innovation, including Hollywood and Silicon Valley, in the new Lemelson Center for Invention and Innovation within the Smithsonian Museum of American History.
+We recommend browsing the entire museum if you have time, full of fascinating exhibits.
+Places of Invention is now exhibited online only.

-See more photos from Christina Engelbart's visit, and great articles:
+See more photos from Christina Engelbart's visit, and some great articles:

 Related Awards: Doug Engelbart received at the Smithsonian Museum of American History (1) the 1994 Price Waterhouse Lifetime Achievement Award; and (2) the 1997 Lemelson-MIT Prize.
 For details see Honors Awarded to Doug Engelbart.